Stephanie Howell

 Personalized student behavior interventions and support

-AI-assisted chatbots geared towards educators have also become valuable for developing custom behavior strategies.
+AI-assisted chatbots geared toward educators have also become valuable for developing custom behavior strategies.
 Teachers can describe specific problems they're experiencing, and these tools generate tailored interventions based on evidence-based practices.

 Supporting special student behavioral needs